 - Genetic predisposition.
 Having difficulty adjusting your circadian rhythm is likely genetic, increasing susceptibility to seasonal depression.

 Q: I’ve received a diagnosis of major depression.
-Does that mean I should expect SAD every fall and winter?
+Does that mean I should expect seasonal depression every fall and winter?

 A: Just because you have major depression doesn’t mean the fall and winter are bound to worsen your symptoms.